jsha/servercert/docs/BR.md

 This section defines the permitted processes and procedures for validating the Applicant's ownership or control of the domain.

+The CA MUST follow this process to choose an Authorization Domain Name "ADN" for validation of each applied-for FQDN or Wildcard Domain Name:

+0. Choose a validation method.
+If the applied-for FQDN or Wildcard Domain Name is a Wildcard Domain Name, the CA MUST choose a validation method that allows wildcard issuance.
+1. Initialize ADN to the applied-for FQDN or Wildcard Domain Name.
+2. Remove "\*." from the left-most portion of ADN, if present.
+3. Optionally, if allowed by the validation method, replace ADN with the result of a DNS CNAME lookup of ADN.
+4. Initialize BDN to the Base Domain Name of ADN.
+5. If the validation method allows pruning, prune N Domain Labels from ADN, from left to right.
+The CA MUST choose a positive value of N such that BDN is either a suffix of or equal to the resulting ADN.

-The CA SHALL confirm that prior to issuance, the CA has validated each Fully-Qualified Domain Name (FQDN) listed in the Certificate as follows:
+The CA SHALL confirm that prior to issuance, the CA has validated an ADN for each FQDN or Wildcard Domain Name listed in the Certificate as follows:

-1. When the FQDN is not an Onion Domain Name, the CA SHALL validate the FQDN using at least one of the methods listed below; and
+1. When the FQDN or Wildcard Domain Name is not an Onion Domain Name, the CA SHALL validate it using at least one of the methods listed below; and
-2. When the FQDN is an Onion Domain Name, the CA SHALL validate the FQDN in accordance with Appendix B.
+2. When the FQDN or Wildcard Domain Name is an Onion Domain Name, the CA SHALL validate it in accordance with Appendix B.

 Completed validations of Applicant authority may be valid for the issuance of multiple Certificates over time.
 In all cases, the validation must have been initiated within the time period specified in the relevant requirement (such as [Section 4.2.1](#421-performing-identification-and-authentication-functions) of this document) prior to Certificate issuance.
 For purposes of domain validation, the term Applicant includes the Applicant's Parent Company, Subsidiary Company, or Affiliate.